 A route through the country, joining art and craft outlets located amoungst the rolling green hills in the Kingdom of the Zulu

-The Midlands Meander is a route through the country, joining art and craft outlets located amoungst the Rolling green hills in the Kingdom of the Zulu.
+The Midlands Meander is a route through the country, joining art and craft outlets located amoungst the rolling green hills, located between Durban and Johannesburg, just off the N3, in the Kingdom of the Zulu.

 Launched in 1985, five crafters wanted people to meet the artists in their studios rather than seeing their work in distant art galleries and shops.
 Today there is a network of roads that link over 60 artists and crafters resinging in this beautiful part of South Africa.